 III.1 Which ear represents the western point of the horizon (your right or left)?
+(Hint: You might think back to your answer to question II.3.)

 While keeping your arm in the same place it was for QII.14 (i.e. don't move the Moon in its orbit) continue to turn your head to the left (simulating the Earth's rotation).
 Stop when the Moon is even with your right ear.